studentenherz/Osciloscopio/README.md

 from scipy.signal import find_peaks

 class Process(QObject):
-	''' Process class that implements the interperetation and processing of the data from stream'''
+	''' Process class that implements the interpretation and processing of the data from stream'''

 	#...